pablo-alcaniz/cwa-ingest-bot/README.md

 | `/ping` | Check connectivity to your CWA instance |
 | `/help` | Show available commands |

-Send any EPUB file directly to the bot to ingest it.

 ## Requirements

-- A running [Calibre-Web Automated](https://github.com/cronitorio/calibre-web-automated) instance with an ingest directory configured
+- A running [Calibre-Web Automated](https://github.com/crocodilestick/Calibre-Web-Automated) instance with an ingest directory configured
 - A Telegram bot token (obtain one from [@BotFather](https://t.me/BotFather))
 - Docker + Docker Compose

+Important note: make sure you set up your Telegram bot restricting user access in the BotFather settings.
+This bot does not implement its own authentication, so it will accept files from any Telegram user if not restricted.
+You can restrict access in the Bot Father > Your Bot > Bot Settings > Access > Restrict bot users.
+If you want to allow more than one user, you can specify what user are allowed in the same section of Bot Settings.

 ## Configuration